leggedrobotics/RSLGym/docs/source/index.rst

 For efficiency, experience generation in RaiSim is parallelized using a vectorized environment in C++.
 The vectorized environment is wrapped using pybind11 such that it can be used with RL algorithms implemented in python.

-Currently, we provide examples for training agents with a custom PPO implementation and the algorithms provided by PFRL (https://github.com/pfnet/pfrl) which are implemented using pyTorch.
+Currently, we provide examples for training agents with custom PPO and TRPO implementations and the algorithms provided by PFRL (https://github.com/pfnet/pfrl) which are implemented using pyTorch.

 .. toctree::
    :maxdepth: 3